-Gridlink is the name given to a joined-up government initiative involving Royal Mail, the Office for National Statistics (ONS), the General Register Office for Scotland (GROS), Ordnance Survey of Northern Ireland[®] (OSNI[®]) and Ordnance Survey.
-All these organisations are involved in the georeferencing of postcodes and the relating of postcodes to administrative and National Health areas.
+Gridlink is the name given to a joined-up government initiative involving Royal Mail, the Office for National Statistics (ONS), the General Register Office for Scotland (GROS), Land & Property Services and Ordnance Survey.
+All these organisations are involved in the georeferencing of postcodes and the relating of postcodes to administrative and National Health Service areas.